Ready to say NO to draining conflicts, and roller-coaster communication?

-In this post you will learn how to use appreciative communication strenghten your rapport with a partner/colleagues/family members/friends and avoid common misunderstandings caused by mis-communication.
+In this article, you will learn how to use appreciative communication strenghten your rapport with a partner/colleagues/family members/friends and avoid common misunderstandings caused by mis-communication.

 “Relationship problems revolve around lack of healthy, assertive communication; communication that is open, direct, respectful, honest, and personal.”– Darlene Lancer, JD, LMFT Toxic Relationships